WasmEdge/docs/docs/contribute/source/os/android/cli.md

 ### Sample application

 In this example, we will demonstrate a standard [WasmEdge Tensorflow-Lite sample application](https://github.com/second-state/wasm-learning/tree/master/rust/birds_v1).
 It can recognize and classify the bird type from a JPG or PNG picture of a bird.
-The explanation of the source code can be [found here](/develop/rust/ai_inference/tensorflow_lite).
+The explanation of the source code can be [found here](/develop/rust/wasinn/tensorflow_lite).

 ```bash
 git clone https://github.com/second-state/wasm-learning.git
 cd wasm-learning/rust/birds_v1
 ```

-Use the `cargo` command to build a Wasm bytecode file from the Rust source code.
-The Wasm file is located at `target/wasm32-wasi/release/birds_v1.wasm`.
+Use the `cargo` command to build a WASM bytecode file from the Rust source code.
+The WASM file is located at `target/wasm32-wasi/release/birds_v1.wasm`.

 ```bash
 rustup target add wasm32-wasi
 cargo build --release --target=wasm32-wasi
 ```

-Push the Wasm bytecode file, tensorflow lite model file, and the test bird picture file onto the Android device using `adb`.
+Push the WASM bytecode file, tensorflow lite model file, and the test bird picture file onto the Android device using `adb`.

 ```bash
 adb push target/wasm32-wasi/release/birds_v1.wasm /data/local/tmp/WasmEdge-tensorflow-tools